 If there is no express trust, then you may be able to claim a beneficial interest by establishing either:-

-Constructive trust. this may be established when the non-owning cohabitant has contributed to all or part of the purchase price, or the deposit; or where one party spends significantly more time in the home on renovations and essentially increasing value of the home.
+Constructive trust.
+This may be established when the non-owning cohabitant has contributed to all or part of the purchase price, or the deposit; or where one party spends significantly more time in the home on renovations and essentially increasing value of the home.

 Proprietary estoppel.
 This is a remedy that may be used in cases whereby a non-legal owner may be able to establish that the legal owner has led the non-legal owner, either by words or conduct, to believe they have a beneficial interest in the property.